-Quarter square triangles are a basic block you can use alone or combine with other blocks to form more intricate quilt designs.
-When using only two fabrics, the quilt block is also called the Hourglass Quilt Block.
+Hourglass quilt blocks are also referred to as quarter square triangles.
+They are a basic quilt block you can use alone or combine with other blocks to form more intricate quilt designs.
+The hourglass quilt block uses only two fabrics, whereas the quarter square triangle block can use up to four fabrics.
 The basic block is four (4) 90-degree triangles sewn together.

 We start with the basic half square triangle.
 Here is an article that shows you seven (7) ways to make half square triangles.